Available with Standard or Advanced license.

 Track job activities

-Using the tracking tools available, Workflow Manager allows you to identify the who, what, when, and how of activities on all jobs within your organization.
-Workflow Manager also provides you with step-by-step information on these jobs.
+Using the tracking tools available, Workflow Manager (Classic) allows you to identify the who, what, when, and how of activities on all jobs within your organization.
+Workflow Manager (Classic) also provides you with step-by-step information on these jobs.

 Standardize your business process